oscillatingneutrino/Funnel-Analysis-E-Commerce/README.md

 |Sports|258.38|

 ## Product Performance
+From our catalogue of products, 15.07% were purchased more than they were wishlisted, while 65.83% of products were wishlisted.
+Of the products that were bought, 50.28% are returned.

 The following products were bought the most often:
 ![image_files/top_10_count.png](image_files/top_10_count.png)

-From our catalogue of products, 15.07% were purchased more than they were wishlisted, while 65.83% of products were wishlisted.

 ## Acknowledgements